 - 1. English, French and Spanish shall be the working languages of the meeting. - Interventions made in any of the working languages shall be interpreted into the other working languages in plenary session and sessions of Committees I and II.
-Interpretation shall be provided in sessions of the Credentials Committee and working groups only if resources allow. - 3.
-The official documents of the meeting shall be distributed in the working languages.
+Interpretation shall be provided in sessions of the Credentials Committee and working groups only if resources allow. - The official documents of the meeting shall be distributed in the three working languages, except for informative documents submitted in accordance with Rule 28 which are not submitted for discussion and therefore shall be distributed in the language in which they are provided.